Child support in high-net-worth divorces can be difficult to calculate. It can also cause a lot of tension and disagreement between parents

 Hogan Omidi, PC, is proud to be the law firm that wrote the book on family law in Colorado.
 Partner, Kathleen Hogan, is the author of the Colorado Family Law Practice Series.
 This is a frequently referenced legal guide used by attorneys, judges, and others in the legal field across Colorado.

-Call Hogan Omidi, PC, in our Denver office today to learn more about our firm, and how we can help you with your divorce.
+Call the Denver divorce lawyers at Hogan Omidi, PC today to learn more about our firm, and how we can help you with your divorce.
 You can schedule your appointment at (303) 691-9600 or contact us online.